Practitioner Marketing Meet the Practitioner: Vince “IT With a Purpose” Power

 How did you find out about Fixate?

 Through another contributor.
 He worked for a consulting firm where I worked.
 He said, “Hey, you should do this.”
 I said, “That sounds like fun.”
 Now he’s a marketing manager in Canada at Juniper.
-I’ve been writing for Fixate for two years.
+I’ve been technical writer for Fixate for two years.

 Why do you write for Fixate?